mamund/trump-said/docs/index.md

 A collection of utterances from the 47th president.

+## 2025-04-06
+On April 6, 2025, aboard Air Force One, President Donald Trump addressed concerns about the stock market's reaction to newly imposed tariffs, stating:

+> "They are coming to the table.
+They want to talk but there's no talk unless they pay us a lot of money on a yearly basis." ([cite](https://www.theguardian.com/us-news/2025/apr/07/president-trump-administration-news-updates-today?utm_source=chatgpt.com))

+These remarks reflect his administration's approach to trade discussions and economic strategy.

+**Reality Check**\
+Using tariffs to extract concessions risks sparking trade wars, harming U.S. businesses and consumers through higher prices and supply chain disruptions.
+It undermines international trust, destabilizes markets, and can provoke retaliation.
+Such tactics treat allies as adversaries, weakening long-term economic cooperation and global standing.

+#usPolitics #trumpSaid

+## 2025-04-05
+On April 5, 2025, President Donald Trump addressed concerns about the stock market downturn following his administration's sweeping tariffs.
+He stated:

+> "I think it's going very well.
+It was an operation like when a patient gets operated on and it's a big thing.
+I said this would be exactly the way it is...
+We've never seen anything like it.
+The markets are going to boom.
+The stock is going to boom.
+The country is going to boom." ([cite](https://www.theguardian.com/us-news/live/2025/apr/03/donald-trump-tariffs-world-trade-republicans-join-democrats-block-canada-tariffs-us-politics-latest-news-updates?utm_source=chatgpt.com))

+This statement was made despite the markets experiencing significant declines, with major indices seeing their worst one-day falls in five years.

+**Reality Check**\
+Misrepresenting a plummeting stock market misleads the public and investors, erodes trust in leadership, and can worsen financial instability.
+It delays necessary responses, encourages risky behavior, and undermines confidence in government transparency—potentially deepening economic harm.
+Credibility matters during crises.

+#usPolitics #trumpSaid

+## 2025-04-04
+On April 4, 2025, President Donald Trump announced a 75-day delay in enforcing the U.S. ban on TikTok, stating:

+> "Tremendous progress"

+had been made in negotiations with China to keep the app operational in the U.S. ([cite](https://people.com/donald-trump-delays-tiktok-ban-75-more-days-11709407?utm_source=chatgpt.com))

+**Reality Check**\
+Trump involving the U.S. in TikTok ownership politicizes tech regulation and sets a precedent for government interference in private business deals.
+It risks retaliation, damages investor confidence, and blurs lines between national security and economic nationalism.
+Such actions strain international relations and can erode trust in U.S. commitment to free markets and rule of law.

+#usPolitics #trumpSaid

+## 2025-04-03
+On April 3, 2025, President Donald Trump invited Salvadoran President Nayib Bukele to the White House, stating:

+> "Your support of my efforts to combat illegal immigration is greatly appreciated." ([cite](#))

+This invitation followed collaboration between the U.S. and El Salvador in detaining suspected gang members deported from the United States.

+**Reality Check**\
+Inviting Bukele, criticized for authoritarian tactics and weakening democratic institutions, signals U.S. approval of illiberal governance.
+It undermines America’s credibility on human rights and democracy, emboldens autocrats, and damages regional diplomacy.
+Aligning with strongmen for political gain risks long-term instability and erodes the moral authority of U.S. foreign policy.

+#usPolitics #trumpSaid

+## 2025-04-02
+On April 2, 2025, President Donald Trump announced the implementation of broad global tariffs, stating:

+`> "Foreign leaders have stolen our jobs, foreign cheaters have ransacked our factories, and foreign scavengers have torn apart our once-beautiful American Dream." ([cite](https://www.ndtv.com/world-news/a-little-tough-love-top-quotes-from-donald-trump-tariff-talk-8073946?utm_source=chatgpt.com))

+This declaration was part of his "Liberation Day" speech, introducing a minimum 10% tariff on all imports, with higher rates for certain countries.

+**Reality Check**\
+Calling foreign countries "cheaters" and "scavengers" fuels xenophobia, undermines diplomacy, and inflames global tensions.
+It reduces complex trade issues to hostile rhetoric, damaging alliances and trust.
+Such language isolates the U.S., invites retaliation, and distracts from policy solutions—replacing cooperation with blame and risking economic and geopolitical fallout for political theater.

+#usPolitics #trumpSaid

+## 2025-04-01
+On April 1, 2025, President Donald Trump addressed concerns about the impact of newly announced tariffs on global markets, stating:

+> "Sometimes you have to take medicine to fix something." ([cite](https://www.reuters.com/world/more-than-50-countries-have-contacted-white-house-start-trade-talks-trump-2025-04-06/?utm_source=chatgpt.com))

+**Reality Check**\
+Calling self-inflicted economic harm “medicine” masks responsibility and misleads the public.
+It frames avoidable damage as a cure, justifying harmful policies while ignoring real consequences—like job losses and higher prices.
+This rhetoric undermines accountability, distorts debate, and treats economic pain as virtue, rather than a policy failure needing honest reassessment.

+#usPolitics #trumpSaid

 ## 2025-03-31
 On March 31, 2025, President Donald Trump, when asked about his plans after his current term, stated: